jmagman/flutter-wiki/Deferred-Components.md

 ### Installation by deferred component string name

-We also provide a [framework-side API](https://master-api.flutter.dev/flutter/services/DeferredComponent-class.html) that allows direct installation via deferred component name as a string.
+We also provide a [framework-side DeferredComponent utility class](https://master-api.flutter.dev/flutter/services/DeferredComponent-class.html) that allows direct installation via deferred component name as a string.

 This installation path may be used for two purposes: